PSteinhaus/MathBirds/README.md

 Gameplay-wise the game is strongly inspired by the wonderful SteamBirds.

 The result, an app called MathBirds, is available on Android through the Play Store.
+The APK is also available [right here](https://github.com/PSteinhaus/CocosSharpMathGame/releases/tag/v.1.043) on github.